pytask-dev/pytask/docs/source/how_to_guides/bp_complex_task_repetitions.md

 As you see, we lost a level of indentation and we moved all the generations of names and paths to the dimensions and multi-dimensional objects.

+Using a {class}`~pytask.PythonNode` allows us to hash the model and reexecute the task if we define other model settings.

 ## Adding another level

 Extending a dimension by another level is usually quickly done.
 For example, if we have